101companies/101docs/worker/modules/testAllExplorerEntities.md

 As the execution of the Django test takes quite a bit of time, it is only run if the environment variable `TEST_ALL_EXPLORER_ENTITIES` is set by the module script.
 So normally executing all explorer tests will not run this, are to not slow down TDD.

+Explanation of the files creates to persist state between executions.
+If you somehow decide that the program reached an undesirable state, you can just remove these files before startup and the program will recreate them.

+* `assigned_resources.json`: This file tracks all oberved URLs linked to by the explorer.
+  It is necessary to track for `ResourceAlreadyAssignedError`.
+* `unchecked_entities.json`: This file is a materialized view of the queue, that keeps track of sites to visit.
+  Once this queue is depleted, checking start at the root entity again.
+* `entity_errors.json`: This file keeps track of all encountered errors.
+  Is a mapping of URL to observed error.

 # JUSTIFICATION OF EXISTENCE